 Psi Beta Psychology Honor Society is a sister organization of Psi Chi and is designed to serve students at the community college level.
-The purpose of the Stark State College chapter of Psi Beta is to serve as a means of national recognition of the student's early interest in and dedication to the field of psychology and to scholastic achievement, provide opportunities to become acquainted with and involved with the larger field of psychology, and provide a forum for developing one's perspective about psychology and for building a sense of community and identity with others in the field.
-Additional goals include enhancing leadership skills and encouraging research; provide greater opportunity for student/faculty interaction outside the classroom, and to benefit the campus and community through programs and services.
-Members have earned an overall cumulative grade point average of at least 3.25, including all transfer credits, have completed at least one introductory psychology course and 12 semester hours total college credit and have achieved a minimum 3.5 grade point average in core psychology courses.
+The purpose of the Stark State College chapter of Psi Beta is to:

+- Serve as a means of national recognition of the student's early interest in and dedication to the field of psychology and to scholastic achievement. - Provide opportunities to become acquainted with and involved with the larger field of psychology. - Provide a forum for developing one's perspective about psychology and for building a sense of community and identity with others in the field.

+Additional goals include enhancing leadership skills and encouraging research, providing greater opportunity for student/faculty interaction outside the classroom, and to benefit the campus and community through programs and services.
+Members have earned an overall cumulative GPA of at least 3.25, including all transfer credits, have completed at least one introductory psychology course and 12 semester hours total college credit and have achieved a minimum 3.5 GPA in core psychology courses.
 Finally, members must maintain high standards of personal behavior and integrity and receive a 3/4 affirmative vote of the membership attending a regular chapter meeting.